Discover the Royal College of Physicians' (RCP's) 500-year-old collection of artifacts and artwork at our Regent's Park HQ.

 Located in the RCP' s Grade I-listed 'modernist masterpiece', our museum collections have been gathered over 5 centuries since our foundation by Royal Charter of Henry VIII in 1518.
 At our Regent's Park home you can explore:

 The RCP's museum and gardens are open to the public Monday–Friday, 9am–5pm.
-We are not open at the weekend.
+We are not open at the weekend or on Bank Holidays.

-The exhibition is free and will be open Monday–Friday, 9am–5pm.
+The exhibition is free and open to all.

 On the first Thursday of the month (except August) we are open until 8pm.

-Please note that the musuem and exhibition will be closed on the following days:
+Please note that the musuem and exhibition will be closed on the following days in 2019:

 Museum location, accessibility and journey planning information (including transport accessibility) is available on the RCP visiting page.